lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

 And it works like a charm!
 Nothing changed visually, but...

-Actually it did change visually, exactly like we asked it, too.
-The buttons are centered, instead of aligned to the right.
-Because the `Horizontal` is considered only as wide and heigh as the 2 buttons, and `UI::Box` centered it.
-What we are missing is
+Actually it did change visually.
+We kind of asked it to.
+The `Horizontal` is considered as wide and heigh as the 2 buttons, and `UI::Box` centers it.
+This makes the buttons be centered in the bottom menu.
+What we want is for them to be aligned to the left.
+We'll achieve that with another idea taken from the [SwiftUI](https://developer.apple.com/xcode/swiftui/), the...

 ## UI::Spacer

-Spacer is another concept taken from the [SwiftUI](https://developer.apple.com/xcode/swiftui/).
-It's role is to fill in all of available space.
-The idea (for horizontal) is as follows:
+It role of a spacer is to fill in all available space.
+The idea (for horizontal spacer) is as follows:
 1. We analyze how much width we have available.
 Lets say it is 1000 pixels.
-2. We analyze how much width do all (non-spacer) components take.
+2. We analyze how much width do all non-spacer components take.
 Let's say that is 200 pixels.
 3. We analyze how much width is left, still available.
 4. If there are no spacer components in the `UI::Horizontal`, this is the end of the story
 5. If there are spacer components, we distribute the remaining width between them.

-So, for the scenario above, if there is 2 spacer, we will give it a width of 800, if there are 2, we will give each of them 400 width, and so on.
+So, for the scenario above, if there is 1 spacer, we will give it a width of 800, if there are 2, we will give each of them 400 width, and so on.

-They are only to be there and have a width.
+Their only role is to fill available space.
 This will allow us to strategically position the non-spacer components as we wish.

-In particular, if we add a spacer at the end of our buttons list, it will expand and push the buttons to the left, which is exactly what we want.
-So let's write the code:
+In particular, if we add a spacer at the end of our buttons list, it should push the buttons to the left.
+So, how wide will a single spacer be?

 ```crystal
 # src/lib/ui/containers/horizontal.cr, class UI::Horizontal